Nageswar-Sahoo/EMLO4_HYDRA/README.md

 This project demonstrates deploying a FastAPI-based CatDog Classifier application on a Kubernetes cluster using MiniKube.
 Follow these instructions to set up, deploy, and access the application.

+This project demonstrates how to deploy a Dog Bredd image classifier on Kubernetes (K8S).
+The classifier uses a deep learning model to distinguish between dog Breed images.
+The deployment includes a FastAPI web server to serve inference requests, a Redis cache for caching inference results, and Kubernetes manifests for deployment.

 <h2>Directory Structure:</h2>

         project/